jayshahtx/Google-Ads-Taxonomy-Classifier/README.md

 Sample Run
 ----------

 Sample files have already been scraped and are included in the repo.
 Let's train a model on that data and interact with it.
+Before doing so you will need to install the dependencies in requirements.txt.

-    python taxonomy_demo.py -r train -t nb -d dump.p        # train model on the data python taxonomy_demo.py -r test                         # run test to interact
+    pip install -r requirements.txt                     # install dependencies python taxonomy_demo.py -r train -t nb -d dump.p    # train model on the data python taxonomy_demo.py -r test                     # run test to interact

 -------